hocuscodus/qed-lang/_tutorial/18-ui-basics.md

 The following steps were what was already specified when a QED application is executed:

-* business logic is run
+1. run business logic until first class call (or end of main script)
-* pending events are processed
+2. process pending events
-* event loop is entered to process future system events
+3. enter event loop to wait for any system event
+4. go back to step 2 unless return is called in the main script
+5. application ends with integer return code

 The one thing that was kept secret until now is the UI (if any) is generated, from the UI elements, right in between having processed queued events and entering the event loop.
 So here is the *real* process:

-* business logic is run
+1. run business logic until first class call (or end of main script)
-* pending events are processed
+2. process pending events
-* ***New!* If UI elements are defined, UI is generated**
+3. ***New!* Regenerate UI if UI elements are defined**
-* event loop is entered to process future system **and UI** events
+4. enter event loop to wait for any system **or UI** event
+5. go back to step 2 unless return is called in the main script
+6. application ends with integer return code

 Whenever the application is about to re-enter the event loop after processing events (UI-based or others), the UI is regenerated to reflect the potential changes.